wxyhly-en/wxyhly-en.github.io/source/_posts/hh.md

 ## Hyperspherical Harmonics in Hopf Coordinates

-Since four-dimensional space's double rotation effect means $xy$ and $zw$ planes don't interfere, why not choose the angular momenta in these two planes as quantum numbers, i.e., count wave oscillations in the $xy$ plane and $zw$ plane separately?
-This approach corresponds to using another four-dimensional polar coordinate system—Hopf coordinates.
+Since 4D space's double rotation effect means $xy$ and $zw$ planes don't interfere, why not choose the angular momenta in these two planes as quantum numbers, i.e., count wave oscillations in the $xy$ plane and $zw$ plane separately?
+This approach corresponds to using another 4D polar coordinate system—Hopf coordinates.
 We've already analyzed its advantages over the other hyperspherical coordinates.
 What differences will hyperspherical harmonics have in this coordinate system?
 As a reminder, starting in four dimensions we must use the direction of the angular velocity bivector, not the stationary rotation axis direction, to describe rotation.
 For example, $J_{xy}=1$ represents waves in the $xy$ plane, corresponding to rotation occurring in the $xy$ plane, with the $zw$ plane being the stationary rotation "axis."

 #### s orbitals (angular quantum number 0):
 Only the constant term, no spatial wave fluctuations.
 Both quantum numbers are 0, which we put in this table: